wp-plugins/my-tickets/readme.txt

 * Improve options when there are multiple dates available for a specific event.
 Multiple ticket patterns w/separate pricing & availability options, etc.?
 Note accessibility features?
 * Add 'Reservation' as payment status (admin-only by default)
 * Add 'Waiting List' as payment status (admin-only by default)
+* Add option to use radio buttons instead of checkboxes

+= 1.2.3 =

+* Moved logic that switched to offline gateway if total = 0
+* Only display login link if public registration is enabled
+* Fallback function for money_format(), since that function is not supported on Windows
+* Clearly label complementary tickets as admin only
+* Delete My Tickets pages on uninstall
+* Move focus to Cart link when Add to Cart

 = 1.2.2 =